Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Confessing.
 Telling your partner about every intrusive thought.
 Telling your therapist in elaborate detail.
 Telling friends.
 The confession is a compulsion.

 Avoidance of triggering people.
 Refusing to be friends with people of the same sex (in straight-to-gay presentations).
 Refusing to be friends with people of the opposite sex (in gay-to-straight presentations).
-Avoiding gay bars, religious spaces, social contexts where the feared orientation will be made salient.
+Avoiding gay bars, religious spaces, and social contexts where the feared orientation will be made salient.

 Avoidance of triggering media.
-Refusing to watch films, read books, or engage media that has same-sex (or opposite-sex) content.
+Refusing to watch films, read books, or engage with media that has same-sex (or opposite-sex) content.
 Refusing to follow LGBTQ+ news.
 Avoiding entire categories of cultural content.

 Coming-out compulsions.
 A specific and damaging compulsion: the urge to “just come out” as the feared orientation, even when the person does not believe they are that orientation, in order to get relief from the doubt.
-This compulsion has produced real, damaging premature disclosures, broken relationships, and family ruptures.
+This compulsion has produced real, damaging, premature disclosures, broken relationships, and family ruptures.
 Talk to your therapist before any disclosure decision.

 Trying to figure it out.
 The meta-compulsion.
 The endless attempt to think your way to certainty about your orientation.
 This is the ritual that runs all the others.